rich-iannone/DiagrammeR/README.md

 <img src="inst/Example_4.png">

-Let's include the values of some R objects into a fresh diagram.
-The `mtcars` dataset is something I go to again and again so I'm going to load it up.
+Let's include the values of some **R** objects into a fresh diagram.
+The `mtcars` dataset is something I go to again and again, so, I'm going to load it up.

 ```R
 data(mtcars)
 ```

-When you call the R `summary` function on this data frame, you obtain this:
+When you call the **R** `summary` function on this data frame, you obtain this:

 ```
      mpg             cyl             disp             hp             drat